Count the Kicks Academy for Parents

 A suite of videos, guides, and resources to help expectant parents get their baby here safely.

 Counting kicks is a simple way to monitor your baby’s well-being.
-Expectant parents should begin counting at the start of the third trimester.
+Expectant parents should begin counting daily at the start of the third trimester.

 Start a timer and record the time it takes for you to feel 10 movements.

 Pick a time when baby is active to start counting, preferably the same time every day.